Zav141DJacob/translator-kood-BE/README.md

 This command will download the necessary dependencies, build the project, and start the Spring Boot application.

+The backend will only accept requests from `http://localhost:5173`.
+If you wish to change this, then head to `src/main/java/translatorkood/translator/TranslatorController.java` and modify the value inside the @CrossOrigin annotation.

 ---

 This tutorial was created by ChatGPT – Powered by OpenAI